jasper0112/Shoparro/README.md

 ./mvnw spring-boot:run
 ```

-> Ensure PostgreSQL is running, and update credentials in `application.yml`.
+> Ensure 阿里云 MySQL is configured, and update credentials in `application.yml`.

 ---